aristoteleo/pantheon-cli-tutorial/cli-tutorial/src/content/en/basic/basic-commands.md

 ## 3. Program Commands

-Since Pantheon-CLI is a hybrid programming terminal, compared to other CLIs, Pantheon-CLI supports directly running `Python`, `R`, and `Julia` code, and these variables are saved during program execution.
+Since Pantheon-CLI is a Mixed programming terminal, compared to other CLIs, Pantheon-CLI supports directly running `Python`, `R`, and `Julia` code, and these variables are saved during program execution.
 They can be used by `dialog commands`, and variables from `dialog commands` can also be directly used.
 It's a mutual process.